-Depending on where you plan to live in Ireland, the process of finding rental accommodation and the amount you will end up spending on rent can vary.
-Generally, the main go-to resource for finding a rental property is Daft.ie, but Roomigo is an innovative new site that is proving extremely popular with renters in Dublin looking to live with like-minded people.
+Depending on where you plan to live, the process of finding rental accommodation in Ireland and the amount you will end up spending on rent in Ireland can vary significantly.
+Generally, the main go-to resource for finding somewhere to rent in Ireland is Daft.ie, but Roomigo is an innovative new site that is proving extremely popular with renters in Dublin looking to live with like-minded people.
 Rent.ie and Property.ie are also useful resources worth exploring.
 You can also find room shares on Facebook groups — just search on Facebook for the town or city you intend to rent in.
 Airbnb is also popular in most towns and cities across Ireland, and may prove to be a useful stop-gap while you look for a permanent place to call home.

 What you need to know

 One of the most important things to remember when you rent in Ireland is that time is of the essence.
 In cities like Dublin, Cork and Galway, demand often exceeds supply so it is often first come, first served.
 So, before you even think about viewing a room or apartment, it is important to be prepared.

 A good way of getting ahead of the curve is to have two reference letters from previous landlords ready.
 An employer reference letter from your previous job and proof of employment from your current one (if you already have a job) will also increase your chances of getting the place you want.
 You also need to make sure that you have a deposit (which could be one or two months’ rent), as well as the first month’s rent ready to go, but make sure not to pay in cash; proof of payment may be useful at a later date.
 Finally, your Personal Public Service (PPS) number and some form of official identification (copy of passport, national identity card or driver’s license) are also important and can speed up the rental search.